Skip to Content

 Reduce Indoor Clutter

-• Recycle old papers, catalogs, and cardboard
+• Recycle old papers, cardboard, and packaging

-• Donate unneeded clothes or linens
+• Donate or discard unused clothing and linens

-• Keep storage areas organized
+• Organize storage areas regularly

 Exterior Pest Prevention Checklist